Dreamseer/fronteers-notes/2016/2016 10 07 - Day 2/6 - World-Wide Web, not Wealthy Western Web.md

 ## Design considerations for the developing worlds

-- color! (don't use red in Thailand, means death)
+- color! (don’t use red in Thailand, means death)
-- don't use given + family name fields, just use a single name field
+- don’t use given + family name fields, just use a single name field
 - JS-only APIs dont work on proxy browsers
 - no CSS features which drain battery (animation, gradients, web fonts)
 - icons: use SVG